jvehent/haproxy-aws/README.rst

 .. include :: post_endpoints.lst
    :code: bash

 In the HAProxy configuration, we can build ACLs around these files.
-The `block` method takes a condition, as described in the Haproxy documentation, section `7.2.
+The `http-request deny` method takes a condition, as described in the Haproxy documentation, section `7.2.
 Using ACLs to form conditions`.